跳转到内容

 • Returns ResourceCommandState.Enabled if the resource is healthy; otherwise, it returns ResourceCommandState.Disabled.

-To test the custom command, update your AppHost project’s AppHost.cs file to include the following code:
+To test the custom command, update your AppHost to wire up the resource and the command:

 AppHost.cs